The PIETY Study

 The PIETY Study is a U.S. longitudinal study of Chinese families derived from the PINE Study.
-It is the product of a synergistic collaboration between the Chinese Health, Aging, and Policy Program (CHAP) at Rush University, Northwestern University, and many community-based organizations and social service providers.
-This academic-community partnership is led by XinQi Dong MD, MPH, at Rush University, Melissa A Simon, MD, MPH, at Northwestern University, and Esther Wong, ACSW and Bernarda Wong, ACSW, at Chinese American Service League.
+It is the product of a collaboration between the Chinese Health, Aging, and Policy Program (CHAP) at Rush University, Northwestern University, and many community-based organizations and social service providers.
+This academic-community partnership is led by XinQi Dong, at Rush University, Melissa A Simon at Northwestern University, and Esther Wong and Bernarda Wong[ at Chinese American Service League.

 The goal of the PIETY Study is to better understand the health and well-being of Chinese adult children, and understand the factors impacting the health and aging of Chinese older adults from the perspectives and experiences of adult children.

 Since 2011, more than 4,000 face-to-face interviews were conducted.
 Each interview was personalized according to languages or dialects the participant preferred, including English, Mandarin, Cantonese, Toishanese, and Teochew.

 Background

 The population of U.S. Chinese adults aged 65 and above has increased four times quicker than the general U.S. older adult population.
 This rapid growth means there is an increasing demand for elder care within Chinese families.
 Traditionally, family-oriented values influence the planning and organization of elder care in Chinese families.
 Filial piety prescribes that adult children are obligated to provide adequate support to their elderly parents.
 This demand and cultural precedent calls for a better research understanding of Chinese adult children as family caregivers.

 Current data collection efforts mostly aggregate Asian as a single category, and therefore social and health data regarding Chinese Americans as specific ethnic group have been scarce.
 Moreover, conceptual frameworks that have been used in prior research were developed based on Western populations, failing to identify the importance of cultural values within minority populations.
 In light of those factors, the knowledge of culture and caregiving within Chinese families was rudimentarily understood.
 Without a full understanding, public health and policy goals remain under-developed to adequately support the family caregiving practices of Chinese adult children.
 With this mission in mind, the PIETY Study is built to understand the health and well-being of Chinese families in the Chicago metropolitan area.